 You can choose from either “Password only” or “PIN or password.”
 I chose the latter and then click on the “Set up PIN” link.
 I also saw that there’s the option to require your PIN when you wake your Chromebook up from sleep mode.

 This is a definite yes, unless you keep your laptop at home and don’t have any snoopers around.
 It defaults to disabled, so I go ahead and enable it.
 I don’t see why you wouldn’t want this option enabled if you’re already going through the steps to set up a PIN on your device.

-After I clicked on “Set up PIN,” A PIN selector shows up.
-There’s only one requirement for setting a secure PIN for your Chromebook:
+After I clicked on “Set up PIN,” a keypad digit selector shows up.
+There’s only one requirement for setting a secure code for your Chromebook:

-- Your PIN must be at least 6 digits
+- It must be at least 6 digits

-So I key in my PIN once, and then twice for security.
-The screen disappears and it drops me back into the previous menu.
-Instead of “Set up PIN” it changes to give you an option to change your PIN.
+So I key it in once, and then twice for security.
+The screen disappears and it drops me back to the previous menu.
+Instead of the same text, it changes to give you an option to change it.
 Nice.